 Thus in addition to the methods for indicating/negotiating ECN described below the MGC may need to send other information (i.e. SDP “m=” and “a=” lines) indicating the support of RTP/AVPF [IETF RFC 4585] and RTCP XR [IETF RFC 3611] as well as the appropriate address information for the Stream.

 NOTE - In some cases (i.e. where timely feedback is not required and usage of the leap of faith initialization method) transport layer feedback for urgent ECN information may not be required.
-See clause 3.3/[IETF ECN] for further information on the need for transport layer feedback.
+See clause 3.3/[IETF RFC 6679] for further information on the need for transport layer feedback.

 In order to be notified of failures the MGC shall also set the "ECN failure" (ecnrous/fail) event.